 The encounter zone is the only model that allows a total mix of users in the street space.
-Its design aim is to create an urban different atmosphere a conventional from street and also to equilibrate the usages at both quantitative and qualitative levels.
+Its design aim is to create an urban atmosphere different a conventional from and also street to equilibrate the usages at both quantitative and qualitative levels.